 What is Amblyopia?

-Lazy eye in kids, or amblyopia, is a condition that develops when there is a change in nerve pathways.
+Lazy eye, or amblyopia, is a condition that develops when there is a change in nerve pathways.
 Your child’s eye only absorbs images and signals sent by one eye.

 Without proper light and signals being sent from the affected eye to the brain, the eye is prevented from normal development.
 The issue continues to progress, which is why early detection and treatment are essential.